 In essence, a cash flow problem can be defined as a situation where total debt exceeds total revenue in a given time period, resulting in a net negative flow of cash into the business.
 These problems are incredibly damaging to business operations, as negative cash flow makes it much more difficult to deploy capital or invest in growth.
 In the worst case, cash flow problems can lead to insolvency – the inability to pay creditors in line with established payment terms.

 There is a wide range of reasons why cash flow problems can arise, and understanding what they are is a key component in being able to deal with them.
 These are some of the most common cash flow problems to stay aware of:

-Making sales is great, but if it’s not backed up with the customers paying on time, you’ve got problems.
+Making sales is great, but if it’s not backed up with the customers paying on time, you’ve got problems – and there are many potential causes of late payments.
 Collecting your trade receivables too slowly can seriously inhibit your cash flow opportunities, stifling growth and potentially causing you problems with paying your own bills.

 Poor inventory management